2023年9月23日

 (1) Clarity, (2) Logical consistency, (3) Factual content, (4) Creativity and originality, (5) Expressiveness

-The results will be announced on September 24th, 2022 on the RECNA website.
+The results will be announced in the Award Ceremony.

-The Grand Prize-winning essay will be published in full in the Nagasaki Shimbun newspaper at a later date.
+The Grand Prize-winning essays will be published in full in the Nagasaki Shimbun newspaper at a later date.
 All winning essays will be published on the RECNA website.

-Organized by the Research Center for Nuclear Weapons Abolition, Nagasaki University (RECNA) and supported by Nagasaki Shimbun Newspaper
+Sponsored by: the Research Center for Nuclear Weapons Abolition, Nagasaki University (RECNA)

 Contact